Ravenbrook/mps/procedure/review.rst

   or `pull request comments`_ for the change under review.
 See also `.doc.record`_.

-  Every issue log entry must be specific, permanent, referencable, and traceable from `.doc.product`_ and `.doc.rev`_.
+  Every issue log entry SHOULD be specific, permanent, referencable, and MUST be traceable from `.doc.product`_ and `.doc.rev`_.

 _`.doc.rev`: Revised document
   The result of performing the edit procedure on the `.doc.product`_.